 Rupture discs are the second commonly used pressure relief (protection) devices after safety valves (PSV/PRV) in industrial applications.
-It is basically a non-reclosing type pressure relief safety device that protects equipment or system during overpressure situations or potentially damaging vacuum conditions.
-This device is also popular as a pressure safety disc, bursting disc, or burst diaphragm.
+Rupture Disk is basically a non-reclosing type pressure relief safety device that protects equipment or system during overpressure situations or potentially damaging vacuum conditions.
+A rupture disc is also popular as a pressure safety disc, bursting disc, or burst diaphragm.
 It consists of

 - a one-time-use membrane that ruptures at a predecided pressure difference between the inlet and outlet of the device (i.e, defined breaking point), either positive or vacuum, thus releasing the pressure

 The major objective of the rupture disc (Fig. 1) installation in piping or pipeline systems is to optimally protect and minimize the downtime of the system/plant.
 As the rupture disc is a one-time-use device.
 So, it has to be replaced after the burst.

 Rupture disks can be constructed from any materials that the process fluid permits.
 Industrial rupture disc are normally constructed from following materials:

 Rupture disks are widely accepted and used in industry and are normally available from 3 mm to 1200 mm sizes.

 Advantages of Rupture Disc over Pressure Safety valve (PSV)

 The major advantages of rupture disc comparative to electronic, pneumatic, or spring-loaded safety systems are

 - high reliability to prevent unnecessary downtime of the system

 - react quickly enough to relieve the excess pressure quickly